tombigel/dotfiles/README.md

 # Tombigel dotfiles
-Setup for a new Mac For Front End Dev and Graphics
+Setup for a new Mac For Home use, Front End Dev and Graphic Design

 ## Before everything
 * install Xcode CLI tools